 The commercial version of the shoes will be ergonomic and comfortable, with a range of adult sizes available.

-Our goal is to have the Freeaim VR Shoes as affordable as possible for everyone to be able to experience the most real and immersive walking.
-At this stage we are unable to provide prices but they will be much more affordable than existing systems like slidemills.
+Our goal is to have the Freeaim VR Shoes as affordable as possible for everyone to be able to have the most realistic and immersive walking experience possible.
+At this stage we are unable to provide prices but we are aiming for them to be comparable or cheaper than existing consumer systems, like slidemills.

 We will announce the Freeaim VR Shoes release as soon as we can.
 Please subscribe to our newsletter if you would like to be kept up to date.

 Demos are only currently open to selected media, businesses and investors at this stage.
-Please follow us on our social media so you could come visit us at the Expos that we would be exhibiting and see the Freeaim VR Shoes in real life.
+Please follow us on our social media, links are on the contact page, to learn what expos we'll be at to see and try the Freeaim VR shoes.

 Here is a video showing the movements the VR shoes support.